<img src="https://secure.leadforensics.com/51974.png" style="display:none;">

 What do we mean by contract management?

 Contract management is about more than just document retention.
 It is about the complete process: from collecting supplier data and recording agreements, to actively monitoring renewals and performance.
 "For government organisations, this is extra important.
-Think of legislation such as the Procurement Act, internal control requirements and accountability to boards and regulators," said Dirk Jan Leppers, Solution Consultant at ISPnext.
+Think of legislation such as the Procurement Act, internal control requirements and accountability to boards and regulators," said Dirk Jan Leppers, Product Manager at ISPnext.

 What often goes wrong?